 As a student interested in a career in dental assisting, you’ll find Wisconsin has several accredited dental care aid or assistant schools in Wisconsin.
 The American Dental Association lists six dental care assistant schools in Wisconsin that are accredited by the American Dental Association – Commission on Dental Accreditation.
 Additionally, the National Center for Education Statistics indicates that there are more than 15 schools in Wisconsin that offer dental assisting programs.
 To be eligible for certification, students are typically required to have completed a state-approved accredited dental care assistant school.

-Dental Assistant Schools in WisconsinDental care assistant training programs can typically be completed in a year and are usually diploma programs.
+Dental care assistant training programs can typically be completed in a year and are usually diploma programs.
 The curriculum includes didactic course, laboratory courses and clinical education.
 Dental assisting courses may include dental radiography, general anatomy, dental office management, health safety and dental materials.
 To complete the clinical portion, the student completes a supervised internship at a local dental clinic.
 Completing the training prepares students to take the Dental Assisting National Board certification examination.
 Students who haven’t completed an accredited program must have at least 3,500 hours of dental assisting work experience to take the Certified Dental Assistant exam.

 Dental care assistants in Wisconsin earned a median annual wage of $34,600 in 2012, as reported by the BLS.
 This figure is very close to the national average of $34,500.
 Salaries vary by location; dental aid or assistants in Madison earned $37,300 that same year.